RamblingMadMan/qide/README.md

 # About

-QIDE aims to lower the barrier to entry for newcomers to QuakeC and make Quake modding more easily available to a wider audience.
+QIDE aims to lower the barrier to entry for newcomers to QuakeC and make Quake modding more easily accessable to a wider audience.

 The project currently targets compatibility with the 2021 re-release.